 Maybe all roads lead to Rome, because there is a Rome on every continent?
 During further research we found out that there actually is a city called Rome (or Roma) on every continent of the world.
-The United States of America actually have 9 cities named after the Italian capital.
+The United States of America actually has 9 cities named after the Italian capital.

 As we know the melting pot is the home of many Americans who centuries ago migrated from Europe.
-Needless to say, that cities with the name of Rome must have something to do with Italy.
+Needless to say, cities with the name of Rome must have something to do with Italy.

 You might have seen an earlier version of this map showing 10 Romes in the United States.
-This turned out to be a mistake in our data prcessing.
+This turned out to be a mistake in our data processing.
 We assumed that this was a city located on the border of two states just like Ulm and Neu-Ulm in Germany.
 Thanks to an attentive user we've double checked and found that there are actually only 9 Romes - sorry.
-To find all routes to the 9 Romes of the United States our algorithm calculated about two hours and found 312.719 routes.
+To find all routes to the 9 Romes of the United States our algorithm calculated for about two hours and found 312.719 routes.

 Some countries stay more or less the same, like Turkey, the UK, Denmark, Spain and Portugal.
 While tiny states like Andorra, Lichtenstein, Vatican and Monaco experience huge spatial growth.
 Showing the importance of their infrastructural inclusion.

 Looking at the states of central Europe it can get very hard to recognize any of the known political borders.
-Especially Germany, Switzerland and Italy amongst many others seem to lose their caracteristical borders.
+Especially Germany, Switzerland and Italy, amongst many others, seem to lose their characteristic borders.

 Keeping the political constructs of both countries in mind, you can also try to find centralized or federalized structures in the routing visualization.
-Routes in France seem lead to Paris rather directly with many heavily used roads.
+Routes in France seem lead to Paris rather directly, with many heavily used roads.
 The situation in Germany suggests a rather broken down network of roads, before getting to Berlin.